 Also, restaurants and shops sometimes give out rewards and discounts for those who check in on Yelp.
 Yelp can post your check in on your Twitter and Facebook account if they are linked to Yelp, giving away your current location.
 You can turn off Yelp’s option of posting your check-in and still receive check-in discounts.

 Snapchat has a feature called geofilters.
 These are filters added on top of the user’s post to showcase the city they are in or even the specific location (restaurant, store, landmark, etc.) they are at.
 People use geofilters to show off to friends the places they are traveling to (Click here to learn how to use geofilters).

 Unlike other social media platforms where you can add a geo-tag from a different location, people post on Snapchat from their current location.
-This means your friends know your location every time you use a geofilter.

 We suggest you avoid adding geofilters to posts that give off private information such as your home, school, work, gym, etc. Before adding a geofilter, think about whether you want people to know where you are.
 If you feel that you are safe, feel free to add a geofilter to your Snapchat post.
 Just remember that you are giving away your current location whenever you use a Snapchat geofilter.
 Geo-tag with caution!